 They can appear quite chubby compared to other salamanders, partly because they lack the grooves along the body that are present in most other salamander species.

 Newt larvae are aquatic with ragged-looking gills.
 Their body and limbs are less stocky looking than those of other salamander larvae within their range.
-Newt larvae are light brown colored with black flecks and a pink abdomen.
+Newt larvae are light brown coloured with black flecks and a pink abdomen.

 These newts live in both water and land habitats.
 They are most common in forested environments, living in and under rotting logs.
 Like most amphibians, newts become more active at the surface when it rains, but unlike other salamander species, they will venture out during the day.
 Newts migrate back to ponds, lakes, wetlands, or slow-moving streams in the spring to breed, laying their eggs along shallow, vegetated shorelines.
 Cranberry Lake on Vancouver Island has a very large population of newts that return each year to mate.
 Some adults live in lakes or ponds year-round and can often be seen swimming near the surface.

-Newts migrate to breeding ponds in spring.
-Like all native salamander species, newts have internal fertilization, whereby the male releases a sperm packet that the female picks up.
-However, unlike most amphibians, newts lay single eggs attached to the stems of vegetation scattered throughout the breeding area.
 This egg scattering may be an advantage because newts eat amphibian eggs, even other newt eggs, and the large populations of adults that can occur in some ponds and lakes would quickly deplete the pond of young newts.
 Newt eggs hatch 3 to 4 weeks after being laid, and the larvae morph into adult form in the summer of either the first or second year, depending on the local climate.
 The newly morphed newts head into upland forests, not returning to the pond to breed until a few years later.
 Newts may live as long as 12 years

 Both adult and larval newts are carnivores.
 Adult newts eat a variety of organisms, including insects, slugs, worms, and even amphibian eggs and larvae.
 Newt larvae feast upon a variety of aquatic invertebrates and zooplankton.